jfortner753/synthergy-engine-output/README.md

 ## Summary

 The φ Synthergy Engine is a **reflexive reasoning engine** built on **NarufieldOS**, designed to turn complexity into clarity.
 It helps teams and institutions explore deep questions and generate coherent, verifiable blueprints, prototypes, and peer-review–ready syntheses.
-Instead of static reports, it produces living research artifacts and receipts – that reveal how conclusions emerged and evolved.
+Instead of static reports, it produces living research artifacts and receipts – that reveal how conclusions emerge and evolved.

 ---